a-r-d/a-r-d.github.io/_posts/2024-11-30-hallucination-yield-or-llm-market-premium.markdown

 ## LLM Market Premium

 I don't know that I would call this "hallucination yield".
-It's not that it's hallucinating, its just that it's been trained on a lot of data and it's going to favor certain things.
+It's not that it's hallucinating, it's just that it's been trained on a lot of data and it's going to favor certain things.

 I think it's more likely that this is a form of market premium.